Welcome to Reception

 The children have been introduced to Learnology and the Learning Heroes we have in school.
 They are Reggie Relationships, Richard Resilient, Rosie Ready, Ronnie Resourceful and Rachel Reflective.

-Talking about what we did at the weekend.
+The children have talked about what they did at the weekend.

 In phonics children have been learning all about letters and sounds.
 The children have been learning that each letter has a name and makes a sound (a phoneme).
 When the sounds are blended together they form words (e.g. c-a-t =cat).
 A digraph is two letters that go together to make one sound and a trigraph is three letters that go together to make one sound.